Science is a remarkable thing.

 The Pacific Northwest- from Washington to Vancouver, to be exact- has a very strange history of severed feet in shoes washing up on shore.
 It has almost become a routine phenomenon because it occurs so frequently.
 All of the feet have been in outdoor shoes- either tennis shoes or hiking boots- and almost all the feet are the right foot.

 There’s no concrete explanation for these appendages making their appearance.
 Scientists have identified some of the feet to people who have gone missing, but there is only speculation as to what has occured.
 They say that it’s not foul play and it probably has a perfectly mundane reason, but my question is, why only feet?
-Where’s the rest of the body?
+Where are the rest of the bodies?
+The feet remain unsolved mysteries.

-Overtoun Bridge in Scotland is also known as the dog suicide bridge.
+Overtoun Bridge in Scotland is one of the world’s most tragic unsolved mysteries.
+It is also known as the dog suicide bridge.
 When dogs walk on this bridge, they get to the same exact spot and then turn and jump into the rushing water below.
 If they survive and are given the opportunity, they run back up on the bridge and jump off again.
 Over 50 dogs have died in 50 years, and another 600 dogs have jumped, but survived.
 Some humans have reported the sensation of someone jabbing them in the back, while others have experienced strange and ominous feelings on the bridge.

 A husband and wife were walking along the bridge with their infant child.
 When the got to the spot where the dogs jump off, the man claimed he was anti-Christ, and threw his infant son over the bridge.
 He tried to jump off after, but his wife restrained him.
 He was taken to court, and ended up pleading insanity.
 Take heed and exercise caution if you decide to visit this infamous bridge.